TehBrian/BuildersUtilities/README.md

    repository. `git clone https://github.com/ItsTehBrian/BuildersUtilities`
 3. Run `./gradlew build` in the main project directory.

-Congratulations!
 The built jar can be found in `build/libs`.

 ## Contributing
 Feel free to submit a pull-request or file an issue!
 Even if it's just a small typo, all changes are welcome.
-If you're contributing code, please follow the project's code style, which is just IntelliJ's default code style.
+If you're contributing code, please follow the project's code style.